CS100 - CNW1 Class Policy

 Send the `invitation link` **only** to the instructor via QCC email.

-Once an exam starts, start meeting
+Once an exam starts, start meeting.

 - Turn on your

-. - Share your
+webcamandmicrophone. - Share your

-sharing will not be accepted.
-You need to recordfullscreen
+fullscreento record your activities.
+Onewindowsharing will not be accepted.
+You need to recordfullscreen. - Record your work on

-. - Record your typing on
+code.cs50.io. - Record your typing on

-, send the link of your cloud recording to the instructor via email
+End of exam, close your zoom meeting, send the link of your cloud recording to the instructor via email.

 QCC email.
 Cunyfirst and Blackboard